Waterford Crystal: Foundation of 1947

-Bernard Fitzpatrick visited Charles Bacik shortly after World War II ended, in January 1946, and secured special permits to visit again in May.
-Bacik accepted Fitzpatrick's proposal to restart glassmaking in Waterford, and they agreed on the organisation of the factory, with Bacik to secure key staff, and Fitzpatrick a site and permissions.
-Fitzpatrick agreed a location at Ballytruckle, by Waterford's greyhound track and a soccer ground, with the City Manager and shared the plans with the Department of Industry and Commerce.
-On arrival, he also accommodated the Baciks, with beds provided by Denis Guiney of Clerys department store.
-Bacik visited Waterford in August 1946, and he sought permission for the factory in October.

 After also exploring Carlow as a possible location, Bacik formally applied for a lease on the Ballytruckle lands in January 1947, and it was granted for 75 years.
 Finance was secured from various sources, including a government loan, and construction began on 3 April 1947.
 Skilled crystal workers were not available in Ireland, so continental Europeans were engaged, starting in June 1947 with Bacik's fellow countryman and former intern, the designer Miroslav Havel.
 A glass-cutting machine began operation for apprentice work in August 1947, but progress was limited by an explosion, and initial production was only of "soda glass".
 First glass blowing was on 11 September 1947, and first official cutting on 21 September.

 By the early 1950s, it had been taken over as a subsidiary of the Irish Glass Bottle company, owned by Joseph McGrath, Richard Duggan and Spencer Freeman of the Irish Hospitals' Sweepstake, heavy investors in Irish business at that time.

-In 1970, John Aynsley and Sons was taken over by Waterford and renamed Aynsley China Ltd. At peak operations, Waterford employed 3,000 staff in a city of 46,000.
+At peak operations, Waterford employed 3,000 staff in a city of 46,000.
+In 1971, the company provided playing facilities for a newly formed association football club at Waterford Crystal Sports Complex in Ballinaneesagh.
+The club, initially named Waterford Glass F.C., later changed their name to Waterford Crystal F.C. following re-branding of the company.

+In 1986, Waterford Crystal acquired Wedgwood, a British manufacturer of bone china and fine ceramics, to create a new Ireland-based luxury brands group called Waterford Wedgwood plc.